doergestim/Revamped_IntroLabs/IntroClassFiles/Tools/IntroClass/ADHD/FileAudit/FileAudit.md

 ![](attachment/SelectPrincipal.png)

-In the Select USer or Group window please type "Everyone" then select OK.
+In the Select User or Group window please type "Everyone" then select OK.

 ![](attachment/SelectUserOrGroup.png)